jimm/keymaster_objc/components.md

 127), then the value is wrapped around --- a note transposed up to 128 becomes 0, for example.

+## Controller Filters

+A connection can optionally filter one or more controllers.
+Any controller messages coming from the input instrument are not passed through to the output.

 # Chains

 A chain is a list of songs.
 A song can appear in more than one chain.
 One